paulsutherland/WebRTC/slides.md

 ### RTCDataChannel
-* Uses RTCPeerConnection to send Data
+* Uses RTCPeerConnection to send data
 * This is in the form of JSON
 * This can support gaming
 * This can handle file transfers

 ### RTCDataChannel
-* Uses a WebSocket style of API
+* Uses a websocket style of API
-* Low Latency
+* Low latency
 * Sent as reliable or unreliable data